famoser/polyas-verification/README.md

     </tbody>
 </table>

 You can test this UI with the receipt in `assets/test_vote_receipt.pdf`.
+You can download all receipts from the server with `/api/export/receipts.zip` (needs a valid `api_key` in production as a GET parameter).

 ## Develop